JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 The network configuration in both OCI and on-premises networks must allow DNS traffic between the on-premises DNS Server, DNS Resolver Listening Endpoint, and DNS Resolver Forwarding Endpoint.
-The DNS traffic consists of ingress (to Listening Endpoint and to on- premises DNS Server) and egress (from Forwarding Endpoint and from on-premises DNS Server) for `UDP` and `TCP` on protocol `53`.
+The DNS traffic consists of ingress (to Listening Endpoint and to on-premises DNS Server) and egress (from Forwarding Endpoint and from on-premises DNS Server) for `UDP` and `TCP` on protocol `53`.
 Both `UDP` and `TCP` must be enabled.

 On the OCI side, the preferred way of enabling the DNS traffic is to define Network Security Group (NSG) in each VCN that will contain Listening and Forwarding Endpoints and